matthewoden/keyevents-npm/README.md

 Usage
 -----

-This mixin exposes as itself as a function which looks for a listener object.
+This mixin maps an object's keys to keyboard keys (named as shown below).
+On keydown, it returns the method assigned.

 #### Example